Sun Country Bretons — Home of AKC Master Hunters

 Is my puppy eligible for registration?

-Why should I register my puppy?
+Why is it important to register my puppy?

 How do I choose a registered name for my puppy?